Granville O. Haller: Death and legacy

 Haller died at the age of 78 and was buried in Seattle's Lake View Cemetery.
 His wife, Henrietta, died in 1910.
 Their son, Theodore, continued to live at Castlemount after the deaths of his parents but the mansion was eventually torn down along with the downtown Seattle Haller Building in the 1950s.
 Haller School in West Seattle had been donated by Haller's son, Morris, but later became a school annex and then American Legion Hall.
-Various other points of interest bearing Haller's name exist in the state of Washington: In Port Townsend, Washington, there is a Haller Fountain, on Whidbey Island there is a Haller Road, and a Haller Street exists in both Coupeville and Arlington, Washington.
+Various other points of interest bearing Haller's name exist in the state of Washington: In Port Townsend, Washington, there is a Haller Fountain, on Whidbey Island there is a Haller Road, a Haller Street exists in both Coupeville and Arlington, Washington, and there is a Haller Lake in Seattle.

-As of 2021, Haller's previously-deteriorating home in Coupeville is being restored.
+As of 2021, Haller's previously deteriorating home in Coupeville is being restored.
 The home, one of thirty other buildings on Whidbey Island left from the area's early settlement era dating between the 1850s and 1870s, has been the subject of a campaign by a local historic preservation group seeking to purchase and restore the house.
 The group, Historic Whidbey, with backing from the National Park Service, has plans to turn Haller House into a "Territorial Heritage Center".